kukuu/HTML5-CSS3/README.md

 	15. Preload Videos

 		The preload attribute does exactly what you'd guess.
 Though, with that said, you should first decide whether or not you want the browser to preload the video.
 		Is it necessary?
-Perhaps, if the visitor accesses a page, which is specifically made to display a video, you should definitely preload the video, and save the visitor a bit of waiting time.
-Videos can be preloaded by setting preload="preload", or by simply adding preload.
+		Perhaps, if the visitor accesses a page, which is specifically made to display a video, you should definitely preload the video, and save the visitor abit of waiting time.
+Videos can be preloaded bysetting preload="preload", or by simply adding preload.
 I prefer the latter solution; it's a bit less redundant.

 	16.Display Controls